DevDynasty4110/DevDynasty/deliverables/sdp.md

 # Software Development Plan

 ## Administrivia
-* Meet in class twice a week (Group discord call as needed)
+* Meet in class once a week (Group discord call as needed)
 * Meetings will mainly consist of:
   * What we have done since last meeting
   * Any unexcpected problems/setbacks